computational-san/sans_data_competition/content/intro.md

 # CompSAN Naturalistic fMRI Data Analysis Challenge 2022
 CompSAN is very excited to announce the inaugural Naturalistic fMRI Data Analysis Challenge for SANS 2022.
-Naturalistic functional magnetic resonance imaging provides a unique opportunity to study the neural basis of social, cognitive, and affective processing.
+Naturalistic functional magnetic resonance imaging (fMRI) provides a unique opportunity to study the neural basis of social, cognitive, and affective processing.
 Data from naturalistic conditions are rich and dynamic, and present both an opportunity and a challenge to analysis methods.

 This data challenge provides the chance to demonstrate the application of new algorithms and models to naturalistic fMRI data, in order to shed new light on social and affective neural processing at the intra- and/or inter-subject level.
 We welcome submissions from all levels of imaging experience, from individual trainees new to naturalistic data to groups well established in this approach.